 Gravie’s Private Marketplace for Group Plans offers a level-funded approach to employee benefits, which means it allows employers to self-insure, but pay a level or steady fee each month, without any liability beyond that.
 At the end of the year, if the amount paid in fees exceeded the amount paid in claims and expenses, the employer may be eligible to receive a claims refund.
 This approach to benefits offers cost control for employers and expanded choice for employees.

 How it Works

 Employers use a deﬁned contribution strategy to offer additional, tax-free income to their employees that can be used to purchase health insurance.
 Employees access Gravie’s Private Marketplace for Group Plans to purchase a plan that meets their budget and coverage needs.
-There are seven cost-friendly plans available ranging from comprehensive to catastrophic coverage.
-All seven plans provide access to broad, national networks.
+There are eight cost-friendly plans available ranging from comprehensive to catastrophic coverage.
+All eight plans provide access to broad, national networks.

 - Defined contribution allows employers to control costs

 - Cost-friendly plans for employees